 To set up your brackets for batch processing in ON1 HDR, create a master folder, then add subfolders to it, creating each subfolder as an individual set of bracketed photos, as shown in the MacOS screenshot on the left side, above.
-When you run the Batch Process option, the app will go through each folder, and create an .onphoto file with the default Create HDR settings (see the screenshot above right).
+When you run the Batch Process option, the app will go through each folder, and create an .onphoto file (and a .on1 sidecar file) with the default Create HDR settings (see the screenshot above right).
 Double-clicking on the .onphoto file will open it in the Edit module, where you can further to refine or stylize your photo.